Things to Consider:

 Fayetteville Street.
 Also known within North Carolina as Main Street, this area has undergone a renaissance resulting in quite the enjoyable downtown ecosystem.
 In 2006, the pedestrian mall was replaced by a traditional street lined with wide sidewalks, public art, & outdoor cafes.
 Residents can enjoy the Fayetteville Street Farmers Market for their homegrown, straight-from-the-farm fix.

 Glenwood South.
 Live here if you enjoy dancing, live music, shopping, and an all around eclectic atmosphere.
 Shopaholics can delight in the Designer’s Downtown Market, and those seeking a sleek, modern home will be able to choose from luxury lofts and apartments, as well as newly built condos located above restaurants, shopping, and even dance clubs.
-There are also a couple of luxury apartment projects currently under construction, which will include central open-air courtyards that provide the beauty and safety of a protected urban park.
+There are also a couple of luxury apartment projects currently under construction, which will include central open-air courtyards that provide the beauty of a protected urban park.

 Moore Square.
 Cobblestone streets, old lampposts, art galleries, an urban park, and a giant copper acorn make this district downright adorable during the day.
 At night, local pubs teeming with live music and good old beer-swilling soul create a distinct nightlife character that you should be so lucky to enjoy.
 The perks of living here would be the obvious: it’s scenic, fun, walkable, & in a convenient location.
 But, on top of that, this district hosts a First Friday, as well as the Artsplosure Festival, and the World Beer Festival.
 Naturally, a young and energetic crowd has invaded this popular entertainment district, so be prepared to battle for these highly sought-after rentals.